Draft Day: Production

-Crowd reactions of fans at the actual 2013 NFL Draft, as well as Cleveland Browns fans at local bars, were filmed.
+The first day of filming took place during the day of the actual 2013 NFL Draft at Radio City Music Hall.
+Actual SportCenter casters Chris Berman and Mel Kiper as well as NFL commissioner Roger Goodell read lines for the movie right before the actual draft started.
+Crowd reactions of fans at the actual 2013 NFL draft, as well as Cleveland Browns fans at local bars, were filmed.
 Cameos with real-life NFL figures such as league commissioner Roger Goodell and ESPN sportscaster Chris Berman were filmed before and after the draft took place.
 The rest of the film began filming on May 8, 2013.